Back to all stocks

 ULTRACEMCO

-• FCF was positive in 4 of available historical years, indicating the core business has generated cash despite significant capacity expansion outlay.
+• FCF-positive in 4 of the available fiscal years, indicating the business has generated cash above capital expenditures in most periods despite ongoing capacity expansion.

 Cons